R1j1t/tensorflow/README.md

 [Getting started Page](Getting%20started): You should start from here and then go to below topics.
 Inspired and adapted from tensorflow website.

-[Dataset](tf.data): This page will help in basic understanding of providing input data to the function.
+[Dataset](tf.data): This page will help in basic understanding of providing input data to the function. <br />
 [Advanced Dataset](reading_data): This page holds a more in-depth notes, adapted from Tensorflow and StackeExchange website

 [Estimator module in Tensor flow](estimators): This will give you a basic understanding of models from training to predictions.